zt-yang/rss23-l4tamp-workshop/index.md

 The workshop will happen on July 10 in hybrid mode.
 The in-person location is in Daegu, Republic of Korea.

-**Room number: 323.** The virtual workshop Zoom session can be accessed through the 'Sessions' Tab at [https://pheedloop.com/RSS2023/virtual/](https://pheedloop.com/RSS2023/virtual/).
+Location: **Room number: 323.** The virtual workshop Zoom session can be accessed through the 'Sessions' Tab at [https://pheedloop.com/RSS2023/virtual/](https://pheedloop.com/RSS2023/virtual/).

+Questions for the panelists can be submitted via this [slido link](https://app.sli.do/event/aN48uvLhPLuwVRSH96f91g/live/questions) (no sign-up required).

 <table>
 <thead>